marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "form (HTML tag)", "renderTalkForm function"}}

-And finally, the form that the user can use to create a new talk is rendered like this:
+Finally, the form that the user can use to create a new talk is rendered like this:

 ```{includeCode: ">code/skillsharing/public/skillsharing_client.js", test: no}